 How to dual boot Windows 10

-If you're not quite sold on Windows 10 and want to run it alongside another operating system such as Windows 8.1 or Linux, then you can multiboot Windows 10, allowing you to switch between systems when you turn on your PC.
+If you're not quite sold on Windows 10 and just want to run it alongside another operating system such as Windows 8.1 or Linux, then you can multiboot Windows 10.
+This will let you switch between systems when you turn on your PC.

 It's a good way of testing out Windows 10 before fully committing, or if you need to keep an older operating system on your PC so you can still use certain programs that won't work in Windows 10.

 If you're interested in giving it a go, check out our comprehensive guide on how to multiboot Windows 10 with another operating system.